SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

     :width: 400
     :align: center

 ..
-NOTE: getters and setters are also allowed for variables that are not associated with a particular class or struct.
+NOTE: getters and setters are also allowed for named values that are not associated with a particular class or struct.
    Where should this be mentioned?
 ..
 TODO: If the getter appears first, the "get:" label may be omitted (to be verified)
 ..
 TODO: If the setter's argument is omitted, it is assumed to be named "value" (to be verified)
 ..
-TODO: If a computed variable has a getter but no setter, it becomes a *read-only variable* (to be verified)
+TODO: If a computed variable has a getter but no setter, it becomes a *read-only variable* (to be verified) – how does this overlap with constants?
 ..
 TODO: Anything else from https://[Internal Staging Server]/docs/StoredAndComputedVariables.html
+..
+TODO: mention that all by-value properties of a constant struct are also constant
+..
+TODO: what happens if one property of a constant struct is an object reference?

 .. refnote:: References